Bollington, the Happy Valley!

 Guides and Walks

 Many footpath maps and walks guides are available from the Bridgend Centre and from the Discovery Centre – see the Bollington Outdoors page for more details.
-There is also our annual Walking Festival in September.
+There is also our annual Walking Festival in September, Next Walking Festival: Date to be announced! (but likely September 2025).

 Bollington on Social Media

 There are several very active pages on Facebook.
-Many members of the community have Facebook, X (was Twitter) and WhatsApp pages.
+Many members of the community have Facebook, X and WhatsApp pages.

 Bollington on YouTube